Child Custody Modification Process

 At the hearing regarding child custody modification, each party will be given an opportunity to present documentary evidence, witness testimony and argument in support of his or her position.
 At the end of the day, the Judge has a very difficult decision to make that at least one parent will most likely disagree with.
 Leaving this decision in the hands of the family court judge is ultimately the result of two parents being unable to co-parent and work together for their children.
 At times this is necessary.
 However, it should be avoided if possible.
 Effective communication and willingness to bend is the key to staying out of family court.
 Child custody modifications can be obtained much easier by way of stipulation and agreement between the parents than by a nasty custody battle in court.
 The money spent on lawyers would be much better spent on a college fund for the kids.
 I always encourage settlement first and litigate child custody issues only if absolutely necessary.

 This article is not meant to provide legal advice.
-Should you or someone you know require the advice of a San Diego family lawyer in a child custody matter, Griffith & Young can help.
-Call now for a free consultation with an experienced San Diego child custody lawyer at Griffith, Young & Lass 858-345-1720.
+Call now for a free consultation with an experienced child custody lawyer at Griffith, Young & Lass.